Types of PTSD, Explained

 INSURANCE ACCEPTED

-We are in-network with all PPO plans.
-We are proudly a certified Tricare provider.
-We are now able to work with Magellan Health/Blue Shield of CA HMO plans.
+We are in-network with all PPO plans and are proudly a certified Tricare provider.
+We are now able to work with many HMO plans including Magellan Health/Blue Shield of CA, Aetna, and Cigna.

 TRICARE logo